MichalFoksa/rsmb/README.md

 ## Credits ##
-Most of credits belong to Ian Craggs from IBM UK - original maker of RSMB.
+Most of credits belong to Ian Craggs and Nicholas O'Leary from IBM UK - original maker of RSMB.

 And of course other small contributors who gave hand to the project.